 Original Art Stories: The Evolution of A Golden Age Story - Heroic Comics & Tony Tallarico!

+It’s very rare that an opportunity to dissect a sixty year old comic book story arises, but thanks to some fortuitous purchases of late, we now have that chance.
 Heroic Comics was published by Eastern Color Printing Co./Famous Funnies, and ran from 1940 through to 1955, lasting 97 issues in total.
 Initially titled Reg’lar Fellers Heroic Comics, the series would further be renamed, first to Heroic Comics to New Heroic Comics.
 The series was finally wound up over a battle with the Comics Code Authority, who objected to the strong war themes that the book began to carry towards the end of its run.
 I’ll be running some of those war stories in the coming weeks, so you’ll be able to make your own mind up.
 The main issue with the CCA was that the series contributed to juvenile delinquency in the form of excessive violence.
 Yeah, right.
 The premise of the series was a simple one – they featured real life heroes, as opposed to fictional superheroes.
-Great stuff and rarely seen these days, indeed it’s a premise that’s rarely been seen since the series was wound up.
+Great stuff and rarely seen these days,